How to Successfully Sow New Pasture This Spring in New Zealand

 Spring pasture sowing requires reliable summer moisture for young pastures to establish, it can sometimes be tricky getting new pasture in early enough but avoiding the risk of cold temperatures slowing establishment, which can often lead to high weed content.

-For best results wait till soil temperatures are >10°C before sowing ryegrass, and >12°C for brome grasses and tall fescue.
+For best results wait till soil temperatures are 8°C and rising before sowing ryegrass, and 12°C and rising for brome grasses and tall fescue.

 Spring is an important season for farmers as it marks the beginning of the grazing and growing season for many types of forage crops.
 Proper planning and preparation is essential for a successful spring sowing.